-However, since it’s recommended that doctors prescribe the lowest effective dose, the FDA approved an 8-mg formulation in 2016, which can be taken up to three times daily at least 30 minutes before meals.
+However, since it’s a best practice for doctors to prescribe the lowest effective dose, the FDA approved an 8-mg formulation (Lomaira) in 2016, which can be taken up to three times daily at least 30 minutes before meals.

-Phentermine and topiramate — sold under the brand name Qsymia — is a combination medication used for weight loss (, ).
+The combination of phentermine and topiramate — sold under the brand name Qsymia — is a medication used for weight loss.

-This medication is available in four doses, ranging in strength from 3.75 to 15 mg of phentermine and 23 to 92 mg of topiramate.
+This medication is available in four doses, ranging in strength from 3.75–15 mg of phentermine and 23–92 mg of topiramate.
 It’s offered in an extended-release capsule that should be taken in the morning (

-According to the FDA, you should stop using the medication if you don’t lose 5% of your body weight after 12 weeks on the highest daily dose.
+According to the FDA, you should stop using the medication if you don’t lose 3% of your body weight after 12 weeks on the highest daily dose (

-Phentermine alone is designed for short-term use only, as there are no long-term studies on its safety.
+Phentermine alone is designed for short-term use only, as there are few long-term studies on its safety.

-However, the FDA has approved phentermine in combination with topiramate for long-term use, since the dosage of the two ingredients is lower than the maximum doses of the individual drugs ().
+However, the FDA has approved phentermine in combination with topiramate for long-term use, since the doses of the two ingredients are lower than the maximum doses of the individual drugs (

 Phentermine should also not be prescribed in combination with monoamine oxidase inhibitors (MAOIs), a class of medications used to treat depression.